Enjoying and Loving Yourself

 Contemplate and reflect on your true identity in Christ, and let the Spirit reveal to you the truth about yourself, and how much God loves and values you.
 As you come to love yourself as He loves you, loving others will be natural.
 “For we are his workmanship, created in Christ Jesus…” Ephesians 2:10a.

-Abiding in Agape Ministries has created a free resource called Identity Messages in Ephesians.
-We believe you’ll find it an essential tool as you contemplate your true identity in Christ.
-Simply request your copy through the contact page and we’ll be happy to email it (it’s an easy-to-read PDF) to you.
+Abiding in Agape has created a free resource called My Identity in Christ.
+We believe you’ll find it an essential tool as you contemplate your true identity.
+Simply request your copy using our CONTACT page and we’ll happily email it to you (it’s an easy-to-read PDF).